plwg/git_presentation/how_to_build_a_time_machine.md

 # What is Version Control System?

 - What Alice needs is something that helps her to go back in the history, diverge it, and merge it with her original timeline.
 - A VCS is like a time machine for your code.
-It lets you travel back in time to when things were working, or try different parallel timelines.
+It lets you travel back in time, and try different parallel timelines.
-- The ultimate "undo" button: "Don't worry about messing up, I've got this."
 - It allows code archaeology (how was the bug introduced? / how was it fixed? / how has this function evolved? / … ).
 - More complex workflows are built upon it (collaboration, permission, code review, and releasing).

 # What makes Git a Unique VCS?

-- Git is the most popular VCS. > 95% market share.
+- Git is the most popular VCS.
+It has > 95% market share.
 - It was developed in 2005 for maintaining one of the largest open-source project: the Linux Kernel
-  - Emailing patches to a guy to merge -> Burnout -> proprietary VCS Software -> someone tried to reverse-engineer it -> No more free licenses -> "I will write my own VCS"
+  - Emailing all patches to one guy to merge -> Burnout -> Proprietary VCS Software -> Someone tried to reverse-engineer it -> No more free licenses -> "I will write my own VCS"

 . . .

 > "Now, I’m dealing with the fall-out, and I’ll write my own kernel source tracking tool because I can’t use the best any more.
 That’s OK - I deal with my own problems, thank you very much." - Linus Torvalds

 - Its design emphasizes:
-    - **Efficiency**: Able to handle the kernel project, which has has millions lines of code and thousands of collaborators.
+    - **Efficiency**: Able to handle large projects, which has can has millions lines of code and thousands of collaborators.
     - **Strong support for non-linear development**: thousands of parallel branches.
-    - **Simplicity**
-    - Data Integrity: once added, hard to lose; everything has a unique id.
+    - Data Integrity: once added, hard to lose; everything is checksum-ed.
     - Distributed: every local copy is a fully copy; most actions can be done without Internet.

 # Time Machine from Scratch

 - Now let's look at how Git does its thing.
 - We will start from the basic - how Git see our files.
-- Git sees every file it tracks in one of three states:
+- Git sees every file in one of three states:
+  1. untracked ("outside of the room")
-  1. modified ("chaotic gathering")
+  1. modified ("chaotic gathering in the room")
-  2. staged ("people pose for a photo")
+  2. staged ("people posing for a photo")
-  3. committed ("the photo taken")
+  3. **committed ("the photo taken")** ← what makes up git history

 . . .